ni/nimble/packages/blazor-workspace/NimbleBlazor/README.md

 - Interactive WebAssembly: Client-side rendering (CSR) using Blazor WebAssembly: `RenderMode.InteractiveWebAssembly`
 - Interactive Auto: Interactive SSR initially, then CSR on subsequent visits after the Blazor bundle is downloaded: `RenderMode.InteractiveAuto`
 - Static server-side rendering (static SSR): Default, when no render mode is specified
   - ⚠️Warning: This render mode is not recommended for most use cases with Nimble.
 As the page is just rendered once server-side and then no state is maintained, you're unable to use event handlers or call methods on components.
-This also means that for components like the Nimble Table / Wafer Map, setting data can't be done easily (because the methods to do so will have no effect if called).
+This also means that for components like the Nimble Table / Wafer Map, setting data can't be done vi the component methods (because they'll have no effect if called).

+#### Prerendering

+Blazor with .NET 8 uses prerendering by default for interactive render modes.
+With it enabled, components are initially rendered server-side without event handlers connected, which could cause unexpected behavior (no effect when users interact with controls immediately after page load).

+See the [Blazor prerendering docs](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#prerendering) for information on how to opt out of prerendering.

 ### Theming and Design Tokens